Reviewed by: Professional Visa Consultants team of BTW Visas (Argentina Visa Experts)

 Need Help?
 Contact the Consulate General of Argentina in Mumbai for personalized assistance with your visa application.

 Disclaimer: Visa regulations can change without notice.
-Always verify current requirements through official Argentina government sources before applying.
+Always verify current requirements through official Argentine government sources before applying.
 This guide is for informational purposes only and does not constitute legal advice.

 Last Updated: December 2025